WBH-darrenwang/BonBon/README.md

 # BonBon
 Google extension to help you become more productive and healthy.<br>
 NOTE: The TimeMe API is not included here.
-You can find teh scource code here: https://github.com/jasonzissman/TimeMe.js/
+You can find the scource code here: https://github.com/jasonzissman/TimeMe.js/<br>
+This project was built in 10 hours and thus, there are A LOT of bad practices.
+It is not efficient and could be written a lot better.

 ## Inspiration
 Everybody procrastinates.
 The clock never slows down for anyone and by the minute, you lose precious sleep time, study time, etc. I wanted to create a centralized google extension to help people be alert of their deadlines so that their work will always reflect their highest potentials.